mnakao/ODP/README.md

 ## Environment variable
 ### ODP_ASPL=[MATRIX|MATRIX_SAVING|BFS]

-This library provides three types of algorithms to obtain ASPL.
+This library provides three types of algorithms for ASPL.
 By default, `NORMAL` is automatically selected if the amount of memory used is lower than the value of `MEM_THRESHOLD` in `src/parameter.h`.
 You can specify one of three.